 Feb 26, 2016 – Porto Malai, Langkawi, Malaysia

-Other than getting a headache from the fumes of the outboard motors, I had a great day!
+Other than getting a headache from the outboard motor fumes, I have a great day!